A policy banner is a banner that you can display at the login window that requires a user to acknowledge it before proceeding.

 If these two lines aren't present, add them to the /etc/authorization file in the locations they appear above.
 The /etc/authorization file is no longer used in OS X v10.9 and later, so these changes don't need to be made in versions of OS X other than v10.8.3 through v10.8.5.

-If you want to use the same policy banner across multiple computers, you can use Apple Remote Desktop admin, Profile Manager in OS X Server, or other mobile device management software to distribute the file you created to all of your Macs.
+If you want to use the same policy banner across multiple computers, you can use Apple Remote Desktop admin or other management software to distribute the file you created to all of your Macs.